Avocado soup

 Avocado soup is a fruit soup prepared using avocados as a primary ingredient.
-Ingredients used in its preparation in addition to ripe avocados can include milk, cream, half-and-half or buttermilk, soup stock or broth, water, lime juice, lemon juice, salt and pepper.
-Additional ingredients used can include onions, shallots, garlic, hot sauce, cilantro, red pepper, cayenne pepper and cumin, and water can be used to thin the soup.
-It is enjoyed widely in areas of Mexico as a classic dish.
+Other ingredients can include milk, cream, or buttermilk; soup stock or broth; lime juice, lemon juice, and salt and pepper.
+Additional ingredients used can include onions, shallots, garlic, hot sauce, cilantro, red pepper, cayenne pepper and cumin; water can be used to thin the soup.
+It is eaten widely in areas of Mexico.

-The avocados are typically puréed or mashed, and sliced, diced or cubed avocado can be used as a garnish.
+The avocados in the soup itself are typically puréed or mashed; sliced, diced or cubed avocado can be used as a garnish.
 Additional garnishes can include sliced lime, sour cream, chives, crab meat, shrimp and salsa fresca.
 It can be prepared and served as a cold or hot soup.

 Avocado soup's color can change as time passes because oxidation causes avocados to brown, but this does not affect the soup's flavor.
-It can be a relatively easy dish to prepare that does not require a great deal of time.